iterative/dvc.org/static/docs/commands-reference/update.md

 ...
 ```

-As DVC mentions, the import stage (DVC-file) `model.pkl.dvc` is created. this
+As DVC mentions, the import stage (DVC-file) `model.pkl.dvc` is created.
+This
 [stage file](/doc/commands-reference/run) is locked by default though, so to
 [reproduce](/doc/commands-reference/repro) it, we would need to run `dvc unlock`
 on it first, then `dvc repro` (and `dvc lock` again).
 Let's just run